(to see if we have any puppies currently available please go to the “Litter” tab)

 Collar – An 8 week old puppy collar is around 9-13 inches and the average 16 week old pup is around 14-18 inches.
 We send every pup home with a nylon adjustable puppy collar that is 9-12 inches in length and 2/5 inch in width.
 Puppies do vary and if you would like to buy one on your own to have a second collar on hand, we recommend if possible buying the collar after you get your puppy home to get the perfect fit.

 Leash – We use a 6 ft leash when we train our young pups.
 Our preferred leash is made from biothane which is easier on the person’s hand, can get wet without destroying or discoloring it, and is very rugged.
-Your puppy is growing very fast.
-Every litter is different so there is no real standard size for the pups.
 We do not suggest a retractable lead for a puppy.

 ID– We always recommend going to a local pet store like Petsmart/Petco etc and getting an ID tag that can connect to your puppy’s collar and then when he is older, you can order a collar with a plate attached to it that is a bit more permanent and less distracting.
 Even if you microchip its still a good idea to have a visible collar ID since microchips can only be read by a vet or animal shelter.